 Boeing Chairman praises Muilenburg, signals he will stay

+Muilenburg last week endured two days of bruising criticism from lawmakers from both parties probing the two accidents that killed 346 people and led to the global grounding of Boeing's top-selling jet.
+Lawmakers depicted the crashes as evidence Boeing had cut corners on safety to rush the MAX into service to compete with a plane from rival Airbus.

+But Calhoun said criticism of Boeing's corporate culture missed the mark.
+"I do not believe that this instance is indicative of culture," Calhoun said.
+"I don't believe it."
+Calhoun said the company's fundamental assumption behind a key flight handling system implicated in both crashes "was flawed."
+But he said the company was fixing the problem and will ensure the MAX is safe once its returned to service.

-Calhoun said Muilenburg had asked not to receive a bonus for 2019 after lawmakers lambasted Muilenburg over pay at a Capitol Hill hearing last week.
-(AFP) MRJ
+Calhoun said Muilenburg had asked not to receive a bonus for 2019 after lawmakers lambasted Muilenburg overpay at a Capitol Hill hearing last week.
+In 2018, Muilenburg's total compensation package was USD 23.4 million, according to a securities filing.

+Calhoun said the company was not considering clawing back Muilenburg's pay from earlier years because there was "no culpability."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)